 Portfolio targets and allocation parameters

-In 2020, the Board agreed updated portfolio targets and allocation parameters to guide investments for the GCF first replenishment programming period (2020-2023).
-These strive to achieve greater impact for developing countries compared with the initial resource mobilization period (2015-2019) through:
+In 2023, the Board agreed to updated portfolio targets and allocation parameters to guide investments for the GCF second replenishment programming period set out in the Updated Strategic Plan 2023-2027.
+These include:

-- Maintaining the 50:50 balance of adaptation and mitigation funding over time while seeking to deliver portfolio-level mitigation and adaptation outcomes that exceed average IRM outcomes;
+- Maintaining the 50:50 balance of adaptation and mitigation funding over time, while seeking to meet or exceed portfolio-level mitigation and adaptation results at the end of the first replenishment;

-- Maintaining a minimum allocation floor of 50% of adaptation funding for developing countries that are particularly vulnerable to the adverse effects of climate change, including SIDS, LDCs and African States, taking into account their urgent and immediate needs, while aiming to build on IRM outcomes;
+- Maintaining a minimum allocation floor of at least 50% of adaptation allocation for developing countries that are particularly vulnerable to the adverse effects of climate change, including the least developed countries, small island developing States and Africa States, considering their urgent and immediate needs, while aiming to meet or exceed first replenishment period outcomes;

 GCF's set of financial policies consist of investment policies and financial risk management policies, and comprise the overall investment guiding principles from a financial point of view.